How hard could it be to write a blog post? If a teenager can do it, you can too, right?

-I had my developer run A/B tests on a few of my Quick Sprout blog posts.
+We had our developer run A/B tests on a few of our Quick Sprout blog posts.
 The original used no headings, while the variation used headings, bullets, lists, and block quotes.

 Can you guess what the difference was?
-By using headings, bullets, lists, and block quotes, I was able to increase the average time you spend reading each blog post by 31 seconds.
+By using headings, bullets, lists, and block quotes, we were able to increase the average time you spend reading each blog post by 31 seconds.
 That small tweak increased your time on site by 17.8%.

 As you know, the more time people spend reading each of your blog posts, the higher the chance that they read through the whole post.